durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_02_explore_azure_sspr.md

    >**Note:** we are using this password only for the convenience of the lab.
 As a best practice, you would typically enter a more secure password.

 1. A pop-up displays indicating that **Action Required**. his is because as a member of the SSPRSecurityUsers group, the configuration requires its members to register when they sign in.
 Select the **Next** button.
-Then When prompted to stay signed- in, select **Yes**.

     >**Note**:  An alternative to having users do the registration, themselves, is for admins to directly configure the authentication methods when they add a user.
 This requires admins to know and set the ​phone numbers and email addresses that users use to perform a self-service password reset, and reset a user’s password.